suncoast-devs/handbook/lessons/prework/index.md

 You are about to begin a demanding and fast-paced program.
 The pre-work is designed to help you understand the challenge you are about to undertake and to help you consider "how" you learn.
-You have chosen to enter a program where you will be guided by a curriculum and by instructors and teaching assistants.
+You have chosen to enter a program where you will be guided by a curriculum, instructors and teaching assistants.

 We have designed this curriculum so that even students who have never done any programming or even have skipped this pre-work you are reading now will be